Commerce alum Brian Wong speaks at the Silicon Valley Venture Summit. | Image: JD Lasica

 UBC alumni go on to do incredible, world-changing things, and we’ve got the list to prove it.
 Graduating with a degree from one of the top 40 universities in the world carries a certain cachet that opens doors and tells people what you’re capable of.

-These are just seven of UBC’s amazing alumni, working in areas as diverse as film, space exploration, politics, and non-profits.
+These are just six of UBC’s amazing alumni, who went on to work in areas as diverse as architecture, space exploration, politics, and non-profits.

 Founder and CEO | Kiip